-With the city’s hospitality scene constantly evolving at break-neck pace, keeping up with the best new bars in Sydney is a tough gig.
+With the city’s hospitality scene constantly evolving at a break-neck pace, keeping up with the best new bars in Sydney is a tough gig.
 The reliable classics are almost too magnetic to break away from, and established venues like Maybe Sammy, Cantina OK!, and The Baxter Inn take care of the city just fine without newbies pushing through.
 But not paying attention to those fresh up-and-comers would be a mistake.

 From what is now Australia’s smallest spritz bar to the world’s most sustainable drinking experience, these are the necessary evolutions of Sydney’s bar scene you’re going to need to be across for your next bar crawl.